fcwu/docker-qdk2/example/gitlab/shared/wizard/description/eng.md

 ## Prerequisites
-Your Docker host needs to have 1GB or more of available RAM to run GitLab.
-Please refer to the GitLab <a href="https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/requirements.md#hardware-requirements" target="_blank">hardware requirements</a> documentation for additional information.

-## Description
+To run GitLab, a minimum of 1 GB of available RAM is required for your Docker host.
+For more information about GitLab hardware requirements, go to <a href="https://docs.gitlab.com/ce/install/requirements.html" target="_blank">https://docs.gitlab.com/ce/install/requirements.html</a>

-__NOTE__: Please allow a few minutes for the GitLab service to start.
+Note: GitLab may need a few minutes to start.

+Log in with the default username and password:

+Username: **root**

+Password: **5iveL!fe**